wp-plugins/spotim-comments/readme.txt

    You can remove the plugin and install it again.

-Export data stop at X(any number)% ?
+Export data stop at X(any number)%?

     It happens when you have too many comments and memory of the server does not lack.
 Contact with your hosting provider support and ask them to increase php memory limit.
 Or you if you have PHP knowledge you can put code "define( 'WP_MEMORY_LIMIT', '256M' );" in your wp-config.php file.
 	You can read more here https://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP

 Which browsers will support my Spot?